-Log-periodic TV antennas like the Terk HDTVa are often a good choice for city dwellers because reception in areas with lots of tall buildings can be compromised by multipath interference.
-These weaker reflections of the main signal come from multiple directions as a result of bouncing off of large structures or other obstacles.
+The antennas profiled above work decently to very well under most reception conditions, but will be utter failures where things are more challenging.
+City dwellers typically enjoy terrific signal strength but disappointing results because reception in areas with lots of tall buildings can be compromised by multipath interference -- weaker reflections of the main signal that come from multiple directions as a result of bouncing off of large structures or other obstacles.
 With analog signals, multipath interference typically shows up as image ghosts, but it can render digital signals completely unusable.
-The highly directional nature of log-periodic TV antennas can greatly minimize multipath problems, but it could mean lots of repositioning if the TV signals at your location come in from transmitters located in different directions.
+Using a highly directional antenna can greatly minimize multipath problems, though it could mean lots of repositioning if the TV signals at your location come in from transmitters located in different directions.

 If multipath is a problem, the Terk HDTVa (Est. $60) could be the solution.
 It uses a high-gain, highly-directional log-periodic design for UHF reception, and simple rabbit ears to cover the VHF bands.
 It generally fairs well in expert reviews -- though most are now older as the HDTVa (also known as the Terk LOGTVA) has been around for quite a few years now.
 Owner reviews are a bit mixed, as are those for many indoor antennas.
 The directionality, which is a necessity for some reception situations, becomes a bane for some users who complain that they need to fuss with the HDTVa more than they'd like.

 In the days of analog TV, rabbit ears for VHF and a loop antenna for UHF were ubiquitous.
 Believe it or not, that design remains a good choice for locations where signal strength is very strong -- and may be a top choice in those few locales where low-band VHF channels (2-6) are still in use.